 If the computer still won’t post

 The correct power button pins will be shown in the manual.
-If you couldn’t get your hands on your motherboard manual, take a photo of the front panel connectors before removing them.
+If you can’t get your hands on your motherboard manual, take a photo of the front panel connectors before removing them.
 The most important pins to memorize are the power button pins.

 The remaining suspects: